microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 These are some of the examples showcased in this tutorial about eye-supported navigation.
 In addition, there is an example for hands-free rotation of 3D holograms by making them automatically rotate based on your current focus.

-**Summary**: Scroll, Pan, Zoom, 3D Rotation using a combination of Eyes, Voice and Hand input.
+**Summary**: Scroll, pan, zoom, 3D rotation using a combination of eyes, voice and hand input.

 <br>